oceaness/dock-rpi-rtsp-matrix/README.md

 6. Create pi_video_matrix and conf directory in home
 7. Download docker-compose.yml and conf files

-**_Important: After these actions are complete you will need to reboot your Pi for the config changes to take effect._**
+**_Important: After these actions are complete you will need to reboot your Pi for the configuration changes to take effect._**

 # Configuration
 Before you can run the container you must edit feeds.conf.